 The Most Famous Painting of This Period of Cubism

 An impenetrable screen of appearance was forced to undergo crystallization, which gave it more transparency.
-Each facet is set on the edge, to allow us to assess the volumes lying beneath its surface.
-We don’t need to caress with our look, a smooth external rind – shell of the phenomena.
-Instead, a transparent structure, similar to a cell, appears right before our eyes, in which both surface and depth are equally accessible to vision.
+Each facet is set on the edge in order to allow us to assess the volumes lying beneath its surface.
+We don’t need to caress with our look, a smooth external rind – the shell of the phenomena.
+Instead, a transparent structure similar to a cell appears right before our eyes, in which both surface and depth are equally accessible to vision.

 Then Picasso creates the masterpieces of the cubism style, the samples of “high”, refined cubism – The Poet, Accordionist, Clarinet, Still Life with Bottle of Rum.
 Finally, in 1912, the last artworks of analytical cubism period appear – A Man with A Guitar, Ma Jolie (1911-1912).
 After this, the cubist compositions are becoming more colorful and decorative – a period of synthetic cubism starts.

 If you’re a real fan of cubism and want to discover it even deeper, I recommend you take a look at this wonderful book.